jorendorff/cell-gc/README.md

 ## Caveats

-**cellgc only works for toy-sized programs at present.**
+**cell-gc only works for toy-sized programs at present.**
 [See issue #4.](https://github.com/jorendorff/rust-toy-gc/issues/4)

-**cellgc is for use in VMs.** So the assumption is that the data the GC is managing is not really *your* data; it's your end user's data.
-If you don't want every field of every GC-managed object to be public and mutable, cellgc is not the GC for your project!
+**cell-gc is for use in VMs.** So the assumption is that the data the GC is managing is not really *your* data; it's your end user's data.
+If you don't want every field of every GC-managed object to be public and mutable, cell-gc is not the GC for your project!

-cellgc isn't on crates.io yet. **The API is completely unstable.**
+**The API is completely unstable.** I promise I will change it in ways that will break code; you'll just have to keep up until things stabilize.

-cellgc is not designed to support multithread access to a single heap (like Java).
+cell-gc is not designed to support multithread access to a single heap (like Java).
 Instead, you can create one heap per thread (like JavaScript).

 Currently it does not support lots of small heaps with random lifetimes (like Erlang),